OmniDB/plugins/README.md

 Every plugin must contain the exact file structure with at least the default files:

+- plugins
+  - PLUGIN_NAME
     - plugin.conf
     - plugin.py
+- static
+  - plugins
+    - PLUGIN_NAME
       - plugin.js

 These files are contained in a specific folder structure that respects OmniDB's architecture.